-If you want to protect your eyes and get healthy through the pandemic, we recommend building/ setting up an efficient work or study station which will enable you to maintain a good body posture while you are working/ studying.
+If you want to protect your eyes and get healthy, we recommend building/ setting up an efficient work or study station which will enable you to maintain a good body posture while you are working/ studying.

 The thumb rule is to place your computer/ laptop screen at arms-length while adjusting it to be slightly below your eye level.
 This helps you maintain a substantial distance from the screen while your back will remain straight and your shoulders and neck won’t take undue stress.

 Your screen should never tilt upward.
 Thus, effectively position your screen to diminish glare for your eyesight protection.